 Woven Art & Beyond LLC

-Joe Mandur, Jr.© "Killer Whale" Woven Cotton Throw Blanket
+Joe Mandur, Jr.© "Killer Whale" NW Native Art Tapestry Cotton Throw Blanket

 Intricate and cultural Killer Whale design of Native Northwest Haida Artist Joe Mandur, Jr. In Native American tradition, each animal holds a different meaning, allowing you to truly offer a loved one a personal gift by finding the meaning that most represents them.